artzylabs/FTI/README.md

 This project moves through the same conceptual arc as Chan’s first three chapters:

 1. **Chapter 1 — Backtesting Discipline**
    Backtests are experiments.
-Every run here models commissions, bid–ask spread, and next-bar execution to prevent look-ahead bias.
+Every run here models commissions, bid-ask spread, and next-bar execution to prevent look-ahead bias.
    The research and live logic share identical code to eliminate “translation errors.”

-2. **Chapter 2 — Testing for Stationarity and Mean Reversion**
+2. **Chapter 2 - Testing for Stationarity and Mean Reversion**
    Perfect stationarity is rare; partial stationarity can be traded cautiously.
    The *MeanRevertZ* strategy detects statistical over-extensions in normalized short-term returns and exits on mean touch, stop-loss, or time decay.

-3. **Chapter 3 — Implementing Trading Rules**
+3. **Chapter 3 - Implementing Trading Rules**
    Theory becomes code.
-The *MomentumTS* strategy follows time-series momentum—holding assets that have recently appreciated—and scales exposure inversely with recent volatility.
+The *MomentumTS* strategy follows time-series momentum—holding assets that have recently appreciated-and scales exposure inversely with recent volatility.

 ---

 ## Ⅱ. Strategies Implemented

 ### 🔹 Momentum TS
-> “If it has gone up, buy it; if it has gone down, sell it — but test honestly.”
+> “If it has gone up, buy it; if it has gone down, sell it - but test honestly.”
 > — E. Chan, Ch.
 3

 **Signal:** L-day cumulative return